JAlcocerT/JAlcocerT/content/blog/dev-python-OOP.md

 ---

-Someone told me once that for mechanisms I would need to learn OOP.
+Someone told me once that for **mechanisms I would need to learn OOP**.

 And I can understand why now.

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/Slider-Crank" title="Chat with Data" image="/blog_img/GenAI/dbchat/langchain-AI.jpeg" subtitle="Other LangChain use cases" >}}